Aleksandrs Petukhovs

-Aleksandrs Petukhovs (born 1967) is a Latvian screenwriter and film director.
+Aleksandrs Petukhovs (born 23 March 1967) is a Latvian screenwriter and film director.

 Petukhovs was born in Riga, Latvia.
 He studied film at the National Filmschool VGIK in Moscow.
 He worked as a film critic for the daily newspaper Pravda.
 In the 1990s he emigrated to Poland and became assistant director of Baranowski, Kieślowski and Polański.
-His 2004 film The Last Soviet Movie was selected for the European Film Award.
+His 2004 film The Last Soviet Movie was nominated for the European Film Award.